-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Corning Natural Gas Holding Corporation (the "Holding Company") to be used at our 2017 Annual Meeting of Shareholders to be held on April 27, 2017, and any postponements or adjournments of the meeting.
+This proxy statement is furnished in connection with the solicitation of proxies by the board of directors of Corning Natural Gas Holding Corporation (the "Company") to be used at our 2019 annual meeting of shareholders to be held on April 2, 2019, and any postponements or adjournments of the meeting.

-This Proxy Statement and the accompanying President's letter, notice and proxy card, together with our Annual Report to Shareholders for the fiscal year ended September 30, 2016, are being sent to our shareholders beginning on or about March 21, 2017.
-The Holding Company is paying all costs of the solicitation of proxies.
+This proxy statement and the accompanying president's letter, notice and proxy card, together with our annual report to shareholders for the fiscal year ended September 30, 2018, are being sent to our shareholders beginning on or about February 26, 2019.
+The Company is paying all costs of the solicitation of proxies.